codingtony/docker/README.md

 * rhodecode : the source management platform for Git and Mercurial repository  (v.
 1.7.2)
 * artifactory : A popular opensource repository manager for Maven
 * jenkins : A popular opensource continuous integration (CI) engine
+* cdh5-base : A base image with Cloudera Hadoop 5 repositories + Oracle JDK 7.
+Based on Ubuntu 12.04 (precise)

 ##Planned